John Davidson (British Army officer): First World War

-On 6 April 1918, with the German Georgette Offensive imminent, he was sent on a mission to Beauvais to attempt to persuade Ferdinand Foch to take over the British line as far north as the Somme, to send French reserves behind British line at Vimy Ridge, or to conduct a major French offensive.
+On 6 April, with the German Georgette Offensive imminent, he was sent on a mission to Beauvais to attempt to persuade Ferdinand Foch to take over the British line as far north as the Somme, to send French reserves behind British line at Vimy Ridge, or to conduct a major French offensive.
 Foch, concerned at the risk of a German attack in the French sector, refused, although he offered to participate in a joint Anglo-French offensive near Amiens.

-In the spring of 1918 Davidson, now a major-general, was promoted to control both Intelligence (formerly the empire of Haig's alleged eminence grise John Charteris and now under Brigadier General Edgar Cox), and Operations ("Oa", now under the future CIGS Brigadier General John Dill).
+In the spring of 1918 Davidson was promoted to control both Intelligence (formerly the empire of Haig's alleged eminence grise John Charteris and now under Brigadier General Edgar Cox), and Operations ("Oa", now under the future CIGS Brigadier General John Dill).

 Ahead of the Bluecher Offensive, Haig later claimed that he and Davidson had repeatedly warned of the dangers of a German attack along the Chemin des Dames, but that their warnings were brushed aside by Foch, Maxime Weygand and de Barescut.
 No evidence had been found to substantiate this claim.

-In 1919 Davidson was appointed and knighted a Knight Commander of the Order of St Michael and St George.
+In 1919 Davidson was appointed and knighted as a Knight Commander of the Order of St Michael and St George.

 Later life

-He left the army in 1922, and immediately stood for Parliament as a Conservative.
+Davidson left the army in 1922, and immediately stood for Parliament as a Conservative.
 He was returned for Fareham, and took an active role in the House of Commons' Army Committee.
 He stood down from the Commons in 1931 to concentrate on his business interests, including a seat on the Vickers-Armstrongs board and a position as Chairman of the Bank of Australia between 1937 and 1945.
 In the early 1950s he published the book 'Haig: Master of the Field, comprising a defence of the British Army General Headquarters' conduct of the Western Front campaign in 1917–1918.

-Death

-He died at the age of 78 at Daviot in Aberdeenshire, Scotland, on 11 December 1954.
+Davidson died at the age of 78 at Daviot in Aberdeenshire, Scotland, on 11 December 1954.